gaurav-gogia/dfis-utils/README.md

 # dfis-utils
 A repo of utilities built over some period for forensics, anti-forensics, security and analytical purposes

+## Contributions are Welcome!
+If you are new to Go programming but are still interested then that is also totally fine.
+Just create an issue or comment on one that you wish to work with and we'll see what can be done.
+I'm just trying to be as inclusive as possible here :)

 ## Features
 1. Versatile: A number of different tools for your kit
 2. Brevity: Avoids filling console with too many error logs